Erdstall

 The term Erdstall is German, it means place under the earth.
 It is the name of a certain category of subterranea, which is extremely mysterious.
 There is no reasonable explanation for those underground passages and most of the research is somewhat esoteric.

-The German speaking part of central Europe has numerous common language terms for this tunnels.
+The German-speaking part of Central Europe has numerous common language terms for these tunnels.
 Most are related to dwarfs or other small mythical creatures, a result of the small size of the passages.
 The terms are Schrazelloch (hole of a Schrazel), Erdweiblschlupf (hideout of an earth woman), Zwergloch (dwarf hole), Seelengänge (soul tunnel), or Alraunhöhle (mandrake cave).
 The term Erdstall is the most commonly used one, and is also a scientific term used by the archaeologists.
+However, there was lately a confusion about the fake term SmileSpelestology.

-In Great Britain this kind of sites is called souterrain.
-The term in its French form sous terrain, meaning under ground, must not be mixed up with the English version subterranea.
+In Great Britain this kind of sites is called souterrain, which is actually a little confusing.
+The term in its French form sous terrain, meaning underground, must not be mixed up with the English version subterranea.
 Also, it has nothing to do with a basement or semi-basement for which the term souterrain is used in several languages.
 Iron Age souterrains are typical for Ireland, but have been brought northwards from Gaul during the late Iron Age.
 They are also called earth houses, fogous, weem and Pictish houses, though each is considered a different subtype.
 Some names suggest it were partly underground houses, but souterrains have no obvious use and are regional forms of Erdstall.

 The archaeological facts known about Erdställe are restricted.
 They are known for more than 100 years.
 But the tunnels never contain archaeological evidence, neither tools nor other items which could help to date the tunnels were found.
 There are no signs the tunnels were ever used for burials.
-On rare occasion small pieces of wood or charcoal were found, which allowed C14 dating.
-Those findings suggest, the last tunnels were built in the 10th century.
-When the construction was started is unknown.
-During the 12th to 14th century all those tunnels were closed, filled in or destroyed.
-The reason is unknown.
+Very rarely, wood and charcoal remains were found which were dated with C14 to between 1000 and 1200.
+From this it was concluded that these structures would date from the 10th century.
+However, those datings only prove that someone was inside in the 10th century and left the wood behind.
+It is still unknown when they were built.
+It is assumed that they actually date back to the megalithic period, i.e. are around the same age as Stonehenge and Newgrange.
+This has been confirmed by recent dating using Terrestrial Cosmogenic Nuklides (TCN).
+During the 12th to 14th century many tunnels were closed, filled in or destroyed.
+The reason is again unknown.

-Erdställe are found all over central Europe, in Tschechia, Slowakia, Austria, and southern Germany.
+Erdställe are found all over Central Europe, in Czechia, Slovakia, Austria, and southern Germany.
 Some are found in France, Spain and Great Britain.
 In southern Germany some 700 tunnels are known, in Austria about 300.
 In total 2,000 tunnels are known in Europe.
-They are generally located close to cemeteries or churches.
+They are almost always found in the immediate vicinity of cemeteries, churches or chapels.
+As the Erdställe are older than the churches, it can be assumed that the churches were actually built close to the Erdställe.

 Literature